ZGeng/spriteOutline/README.md

 # spriteOutline
 A unity sprite outline solution. unity verson:5.5.2f1
 # Features
-* 1 Outline is a seperate sprite, the order in the layer can be set.
+* 1 Outline is a seperate gameobject, the order in the layer can be set.

 * 2 Use outline shader to render the sprite's texture only once (when it appear in the scene).